 The first sets of questions asked are aligned with PSBA’s Principles for Governance and Leadership.

 At the end of the survey are “essay questions” asking the classic SWOT analysis questions — the strengths and weaknesses of the board, and the opportunities and threats facing the board.
 Another set of essay questions asks is what the member believes the board should STOP, START or CONTINUE doing.
-The essay question responses assist your Member Engagement Specialist to prepare for facilitating a meaningful discussion with the board.
+The essay question responses assist your Member Services Manager to prepare for facilitating a meaningful discussion with the board.

 The link to the assessment is open approximately 10 days.
 All data are kept by PSBA in strict confidence.